Xardas0327/Learning2DEngine/Documentations/TiledMapEditor.md

 ## Tileset
 A tileset contains some tiles, which are from the same image and they have the same attributes and properties.
-Please check Tileset in the Properties section too, because it will have a lot of useful information.

 | Import Settings   | Supported |
 | ----------- | ---------- |